Atsuko Tanaka: Early life and career

 Tanaka was born on November 14, 1962, in Maebashi, the capital city of Gunma Prefecture.
 Her paternal great-uncle was Gorō Murata, who was governor of Gunma Prefecture from 1941 until 1943.
 During her youth, she and her family often saw live Takarazuka Revue performances and went to the local cinema theatre Orion-za, and she became interested in acting after seeing a stage play broadcast on live television.
 Passionate about acting and dancing, she joined the drama club at Maebashi Municipal Nankitsu Junior High School and the dance club at Gunma Prefectural Maebashi Girls High School, and while studying at Ferris University, she was part of the university's drama club and had part-time jobs at Shiki Theatre Company and Shochiku Ofuna Studio, working as a background extra for the latter.

 After graduating from Ferris, she took a break from acting and relocated to Tokyo to become an office lady for a private company's male executive.
 After finding it unreasonable to work as an office lady until retirement, she decided to change careers after about six years with her employer, later recalling in a 2022 interview: "Even if it's not stable, if I can get a job that I like, it's rewarding and I can do it for the rest of my life".
 While she continued her dancing career during her office lady career, she decided to end it because "somewhere in my mind [she] felt like [she] had done everything [in dancing she] could".

-After she chose acting over dancing, she became interested in voice acting after meeting a fellow dancer from her native Gunma Prefecture who was also a voice actor, with another inspiration being voice actress Yukiko Nikaidō.
+After she chose acting over dancing, she became interested in voice acting after meeting a fellow dancer from her native Gunma Prefecture who was also a voice actor, with another inspiration being voice actress Yukiko Nikaido.
 She subsequently joined the Tokyo Announcement Academy in order to study voice acting and get voice acting work, graduating in 1991.
 After failing to find a talent agency that would hire her, she was eventually invited to join Ezaki Production by manager Mitsue Ono.
 She then joined the agency's training school and, despite her parents' objections, quit the company she worked at as an office lady after six years after getting enough voice acting work.